blake-bh/UnityGame/README.md

 **Getting Started**
 To get started with this project, follow these steps:

-Clone the repository onto your local machine using git clone .
+Clone the repository onto your local machine using **git clone https://github.com/blake-bh/UnityGame**

 Open the Unity Hub and click the "Add" button to add the project to your list of projects.